-Pro Great for quick on the go sessions thanks to the streamlined Colosseum mode
+Pro Lends itself well to quick on the go sessions thanks to the streamlined Colosseum mode

 All monsters in game have some form of elemental attribute that is designed to be countered with an opposite element when battling.
 There are cards to be collected in game that can then be equipped to the players character in order to build a team that can hopefully in most situations counter a wide array of elemental monsters.